Five ways to make QuickBooks work for your business

 QuickBooks is brilliant software for anyone running their own business.

-We have supported hundreds of owner-managed businesses with QuickBooks over the years and our experience suggests there are five key things for all businesses to think about if they want to get the best out of the software.
+We’ve supported hundreds of owner-managed businesses with QuickBooks over the years and our experience suggests there are five key things for all businesses to consider if they want to get the best out of the software.

 Make sure all users know how to use the software to do their job properly.
 A great starting point is the QuickBooks Online support site where you can find help and video support for key tasks.